jeremyreeder/sitelen2pseudo/README.md

 ## tpcount
-Given a Toki Pona text in Latin script, this tool counts features in each line.
+Given a Toki Pona text in Latin script, this tool counts features of each line.
 The features supported are _morae_ and _syllables_.
 These stats are useful in creating poetry.